 Over the next year, the fledgling organization acquired better jigs, improved frame assembly techniques, and switched to laser-measuring to improve accuracy.
 At the same time, Cadwgan and Mundo developed a network of dependable suppliers and began to secure bulk-purchase discounts.
 Wherever possible, they favored Maine businesses.

-Equally important, they developed the concept of Community Workshops.
-It originated on Islesboro, where Frank Mundo spearheaded the concept and oversaw the coordination required for measuring local homes and moving a truckload of frames and finishing supplies via ferry to the island.
+Equally important, they developed the concept of Community Builds.
+The idea originated on Islesboro, where Frank Mundo spearheaded the concept and oversaw the coordination required for measuring local homes and moving a truckload of frames and finishing supplies via ferry to the island.
 Enthusiastic island volunteers completed 275 inserts for 25 houses in a five-day workshop held at their Community Center – a rousing success that they duplicated in the following year and which the founders exported to other towns on the mainland.

 The 2012 season saw the purchase of a computer-assisted saw system to cut frame components faster and more accurately.
 It was financed by a $13,000 low-interest loan to be repaid over three years.
 Mundo contributed software expertise to handle growing numbers of customer orders and invoices with proprietary programs.
 His software also allowed increasing production by computerizing orders for the new saw system.